Evangelista Santos

-Evangelista Santos (/pt/ born December 12, 1977) is a Brazilian retired mixed martial artist.
+Evangelista Santos (/pt-BR/; born December 12, 1977) is a Brazilian retired mixed martial artist.
 A professional from 1997 until 2016, Santos competed for Strikeforce, Bellator MMA, the PRIDE Fighting Championships, Cage Rage, International Vale Tudo Championships, Pancrase, Jungle Fight, Legacy FC, and World Victory Road.
 Known for his exciting fighting style, 14 of his 21 wins ended via knockout.
 Santos is a former runner up for the Strikeforce Welterweight Title.

 Background

 Born and raised in the city of Rondonopolis, Santos did not have a particularly safe upbringing; at the age of 12, he was introduced to cockfighting, which was popular and not yet illegal in Brazil.
 After training and taking care of fighting roosters for five more years, he began training in kickboxing which eventually led him to vale tudo at the age of 18.
 Santos was also a four-time Brazilian national champion in Muay Thai.

 Mixed martial arts career

 Early career

 Santos turned professional when he was 20 years old and began his career 2-0 before facing legendary Brazilian fighter Jose "Pele" Landi-Jons, losing by TKO.
 Santos won his first two fights with the British Cage Rage organization before returning to Brazil's Jungle Fight, winning over future KSW Middleweight Champion Michal Materla by knockout, which is Materla's only knockout loss of his career to date.
 Santos then fought against Dutch kickboxer Melvin "No Mercy" Manhoef for the Cage Rage World Light Heavyweight Championship.
 The two fought a highly-entertaining bout, trading punches but Santos ultimately lost after being knocked out.
 Santos won his next two fights, including a majority decision over future UFC veteran Francis Carmont before making his debut in PRIDE FC.